DanielRamsgard/comp423-course-notes/docs/tutorials/rust-setup.md

 #### Opening in VS Code

+1. Run `cd ..` to return to the root directory of your project.
-1. If you have VS Code command line tools installed, you may navigate to your root project diretory and run `code .`, which will open the working directory in VS Code.
+2. If you have VS Code command line tools installed, you may navigate to your root project diretory and run `code .`, which will open the working directory in VS Code.
 If you do not have VS Code command line tools installed, you may open the directory through the VS Code user-interface.
-2. VS Code should prompt you to open the Docker container associated with the file inside the `.devcontainer` directory.
+3. VS Code should prompt you to open the Docker container associated with the file inside the `.devcontainer` directory.
 Follow the instructions to open the Docker container.

 #### Create Rust File